gemesa/password-vault/README.md

 ## Features

-- Apple Keychain integration for managing the master password
+- Apple Keychain integration for managing the vault password

 ## TODO